vinsol/nectarcommerce/_posts/2016-04-12-ecto-model-schema-extension.md

 ### Why

-We want to allow Extensions to modify schema of existing Nectar Models without changing the Nectar Models.
+We want to allow Extensions to modify the schema of existing Nectar Models without changing the Nectar Models.

 Extensions should be able to add new fields and associations to existing models as needed for the cause.

 ### How

-There are three parts needed at minimium to create & use an extension effectively:
+There are three parts needed at minimum to create & use an extension effectively:

 - Library Code
 - Service Code